-A severe attack of feline asthma may sometimes be discounted as just another hairball attack, or possibly choking on a bit of food.
-The cat will cough for awhile, the concerned caregiver will comfort him, then he will appear to be fine.
-But symptoms like these need to be checked out by a veterinarian, to eliminate asthma.
-You may be sent home with a bottle of hairball remedy, but if asthma is the diagnosis, you will learn ways of managing it.
+A severe attack of feline asthma may sometimes be discounted as just another hairball attack or possibly choking on a bit of food.
+Asthma can cause your cat to cough and then it will appear to be fine.
+Symptoms like these need to be checked out by a veterinarian in order to eliminate asthma.

 What is Feline Asthma?

-A full-blown asthma attack may at first resemble a cat trying to cough up a hairball, or possibly choking on food.
-However, the body posture is somewhat different.
-With asthma, the cat's body will be hunched lower to the ground and his neck and head will be extended out and down in an effort to clear the airway of mucous.
+A full-blown asthma attack may at first resemble a cat trying to cough up a hairball or possibly choking on food.
+With asthma attacks, the body posture is somewhat different.
+With asthma, the cat's body will be hunched lower to the ground and its neck and head will be extended out and down in an effort to clear the airway of mucus.
 The "gagging" may also be accompanied by a typical coughing sound and possibly sneezing.
 The cat may or may not expel foamy mucous.

 Diagnosing Feline Asthma